Red5d/sonoff-mqtt/README.md

 # Installation and Usage

-Edit the sonoff.lua file to put in your WiFi network name and password.
+Edit the sonoff.lua file to set the following placeholder text (I'm going to test and reformat some things to move these into easily set variables at the top soon):

+* WIFI_NETWORK_NAME
+* WIFI_PASSWORD
+* OTA_HTTP_IP - Note there are two places where this needs to be changed.
+Change the HTTP server port and path as well if needed.
+* MQTT_SERVER_IP

 If you prefer to use different MQTT topics other than the defaults, change those as well.

 Flash your Sonoff device with NodeMCU and upload the "init.lua" and "sonoff.lua" files to the device.